Getting Connected

 Password: %password%

-1. Use the empty user-abc123-demo project that has been created for you.
+1. A project in OpenShift AI represents an OpenShift namespace.
+Use the empty user-abc123-demo project that has been created for you.

 Project Overview